ShreyKumar/Hyer/doc/phase2/product.md

 4. Timer system to check the amount of time the employee spends at the job and gets paid automatically through the wallet as soon as both sides stop the timer

 ### Backend
+We hope to implement additional endpoints for the frontend to work with more easily, and so that we can support more features.
+Since we mostly figured things out, we know that this time around, we will not run into as many problems that take so much time to figure out ourselves, and can implement these with much higher efficiency.
+These additional features include:
+1. Payments (starting off with transfering in-app currency, and later with Stripe/Paypal)
+2. Accepting requests directly in the app, with there not needing third-party communication (booleans and assigninment to jobs)
+3. More location based selection (Google Maps)
+4. Ratings system for the users of the app.